 Coupled with the role that children are expected to play in terms of chores and helping their families earn a living, the long distances to access schools affect girls more than boys as the burden of chores lies with them.
-Girls also often feel insecure travelling long distances on their own.134
+Girls also often feel insecure travelling long distances on their own.[130]

 The significance of female education is well documented.
-It's in the interest of all countries to ensure that girls and
+It is in the interest of all countries to ensure that girls and women do not miss out on educational opportunities that carry real potential for overall human development and economic productivity.